Artichoke Benefits and

 as a vinaigrette dip or garlic butter dip

-are low in calories, they are full of goodness and
+Artichoke nutrition: low in calories, full of goodness and

 vitality!
 The amount of calories